F.A.Q. GENERAL QUESTIONS

 The investment for a print depends on multiple criteria, such as size, type of print, editing, number of prints, shipping, and package discounts.
 Each client has unique needs, and the investment will vary from client to client.
 See our IMAGES FAQ below for additional information.

-ARTISTIC PORTRAITURE
+PERSONALIZED ARTISTIC PORTRAITURE

-What exactly is Artistic Portraiture?
+What exactly is Personalized Artistic Portraiture?

-We do not include any photographs or digital images in the session fee for our Artistic Portraiture shoots—the number of photographs or digital images the client purchases will depend on the client.
+We do not include any photographs or digital images in the session fee for our shoots—the number of photographs or digital images the client purchases will depend on the client.
 If the client's purpose is to create a single photograph that can be used as wall art in their home, the client can choose the one they want printed from the shoot images they are presented with.
-Although the session was to create a single photograph, the client always has the opportunity to purchase more photographs or items if desired.
+Although the session was to create a single photograph, the client always has the opportunity to purchase more images or items if desired.

 If the client is more interested in having a book for themselves or to give as a present, images for their social media accounts, or other products made from their shoot, the number of photographs or digital images purchased will be higher, as will the number of images presented to choose from.